sr4136/activecollab-totals/readme.md

 ### ActiveCollab Hours total for the [My Time](https://app.activecollab.com/207970/my-time) page.

+This works when you visit the page from a bookmark.
+It also will recalculate the totals after you use the "New time record" button on this page.
+Take a look at the [issues](https://github.com/sr4136/activecollab-totals/issues) for the known issues.

 Steps:

 1. Install [TamperMonkey](https://www.tampermonkey.net/) (it’s just an extension that lets you run JS on pages)